scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 that program elaboration will lead to neither of the two unwanted situations described above.

-In the the range of features it covers, symmetric meta programming is quite close to the MetaML family.
+In what concerns the range of features it covers, symmetric meta programming is quite close to the MetaML family of languages.
 One difference is that MetaML does not have an equivalent of the PCP - quoted code in MetaML _can_ access variables in its immediately enclosing environment, with some restrictions and caveats since such accesses involve serialization.